-- Ratio of costs to revenue over fiscal period - under 35% This ratio is unlikely to generate questions or concerns by the CRA. - Ratio of costs to revenue over fiscal period - 35% and above The CRA will examine the average ratio over recent years to determine if there is a trend of high fundraising costs.
-The higher the ratio, the more likely it is the CRA will be concerned the charity is engaged in fundraising that is not acceptable, requiring a more detailed assessment of expenditures. - Ratio of costs to revenue over fiscal period - above 70% This level will raise concerns with the CRA.
+b. ratio of costs to revenue over fiscal period - 35% and above c. ratio of costs to revenue over fiscal period - above 70%

+The CRA (Canada Revenue Agency) will examine the average ratio over recent years to determine if there is a trend of high fundraising costs.
+The higher the ratio, the more likely it is the CRA (Canada Revenue Agency) will be concerned the charity is engaged in fundraising that is not acceptable, requiring a more detailed assessment of expenditures.

+This level will raise concerns with the CRA (Canada Revenue Agency).
 The charity must be able to provide an explanation and rationale for this level of expenditure to show that it is not engaged in unacceptable fundraising.